 The Best Homemade Spaghetti Sauce Recipe

 This easy, one-pot meat spaghetti sauce recipe is packed with familiar flavors of Sunday night dinners.
 It’s loaded with tender ground beef, hearty canned tomatoes, and fresh and dried herbs.
-The best part is it all simmers together in one pot which makes this meal totally doable, even on a busy weeknight!

 The Best Homemade Spaghetti Sauce Recipe

-I’m finally sharing my secret family recipe with you all!
-Spaghetti meat sauce is a staple in our house and I always have a jar in the fridge or freezer for an easy dinner.
-We like to eat it with plain old spaghetti or add it to some of our other family favorites like cottage cheese lasagna, baked ravioli, lasagna roll-ups, or spaghetti casserole.
-It rivals your favorite store-bought brand – PROMISE!
-And the best part is that it’s super easy to throw together because it all cooks together in one pot!!
-Make a double batch over the weekend and freeze the leftovers so you’re never too far away from a homemade spaghetti dinner!
+- Spaghetti meat sauce is a staple in our house, and I always have a jar in the fridge or freezer for an easy dinner.
+We like to eat it with plain old noodles or add it to some of our other family favorites like cottage cheese lasagna, baked ravioli, lasagna roll-ups, or spaghetti casserole.

 Ingredients to Make Spaghetti Sauce

-Canned tomato sauce is the perfect consistency for homemade spaghetti meat sauce.
+- Tomato Sauce: Canned tomato sauce is the perfect consistency for homemade spaghetti meat sauce.
 Use your favorite brand of tomato sauce.

-Regular sugar or even brown sugar will work for this recipe.
+- Granulated Sugar: Regular sugar or even brown sugar will work for this recipe.
 Sugar helps cut the acidity of the sauce, but a little goes a long way.

 Canned vs. Fresh Tomatoes for Spaghetti Sauce